bnb-chain/greenfield-storage-provider/docs/modules/downloader.md

 # Downloader

 Downloader is responsible for downloading object data (including range download) and challenge piece.
-The workflow of Uploader users can refer [Downloader](../workflow/workflow.md#downloader).
+The workflow of Downloader users can refer [Downloader](../workflow/workflow.md#downloader).
 We currently abstract SP as the GfSp framework, which provides users with customizable capabilities to meet their specific requirements.
 Downloader module provides an abstract interface, which is called `Downloader`, as follows:

 Downloader is an abstract interface to handle getting object requests from users' account, and getting challenge info requests from other components in the system.